 From textile creation to final production, we aim to be as sustainable as possible.
 To minimize excess and waste, our products are manufactured in the US, India, and Uruguay in small batches and often made to order.
 Our textiles are printed using eco-friendly methods, with water-based pigment inks on natural fibers and humane silks.
 In Uruguay, we proudly work with the World Fair Trade Organization to source extra fine merino wools and natural dyes.

 Each year we partner with a non-profit to create a product with 100% proceeds going to the organization.
-This year we have collaborated with Creative Growth Arts Center, the oldest and largest nonprofit center in the world for artists with developmental, mental, and physical disabilities.
+Most recently we collaborated with Creative Growth Arts Center, the oldest and largest nonprofit center in the world for artists with developmental, mental, and physical disabilities.
 Stevie worked with 4 Creative Growth Artists, Charlotte Moreno, John Mullins, Sher-Ron Freeman and Susan Janow, to create 3 limited edition scarves.